Supervisor/supervisor/docs/running.rst

 that are currently managed by :program:`supervisord`.
 Type "help" at the prompt to get information about the supported commands.

-The :command:supervisorctl` executable may be invoked with "one time" commands when invoked with arguments from a command line.
+The :command:`supervisorctl` executable may be invoked with "one time" commands when invoked with arguments from a command line.
 An example:
 ``supervisorctl stop all``.
 If arguments are present on the command-line, it will prevent the interactive shell from being